upspin/upspin/doc/signup.md

 (Your public key is needed for securing and sharing Upspin files, and it's safe to share.)

+**Pay attention to the text in the output about remembering your "secret seed".
+It provides a way to regenerate your keys if you lose them.**

+_Note: If used interactively with a shell that keeps a command history, the using `keygen` with the `-secretseed` option may cause the secret to be saved in the history file.
+If so, the history file should be cleared after running `keygen`._

 ## Creating your Upspin directory